 While consensus largely converges on its inimitable value as an effective business intelligence and business communication tool, the opposite is true for what constitutes effective visual display of information on dashboards.
 Perspectives and attitudes continue to vary widely on best practice protocols for the selection of visual elements and the deployment of visual hierarchies that promote dashboard efficacy.
-The authors of this study seek to contribute to this area of inquiry by conducting an empirical investigation into best practice protocols for the selection of visual elements and representation of visual hierarchies in corporate dashboards.
+The authors of this study seek to contribute to this area of inquiry by conducting an empirical investigation into best practice protocols for the selection of visual hierarchies in corporate dashboards.